Magda98/AOC-2019/README.md

-# AOC
-## Advent of Code
+# 🎄 Advent of Code

 Advent of Code is an annual set of Christmas-themed computer programming challenges that follow an Advent calendar and can be solved using any programming language.
-In this repo it is solved using Python.
+In this repo it is solved using Python or TypeScript each yer in separate branch.